Di-KaZ/Tutorials/strace_help.md

 ==========

 Let's get right into it guy's !
-Now that we have a tracer on th child it's time to use it.
+Now that we have a tracer on the child it's time to use it.
 With what we know about ptrace it's almost easy as making pasta !
 First **PTRACE_GETREGS** is going to take a pointer to a **struct user_regs_struct** and store the register of the syscall in it. once we have the register we need to check if the instruction is a syscall using **PTRACE_PEEKTEXT** (i'll talk about it's return value later)